Rust backend#

 Installation#

-Build the phono3py_rs extension in editable mode with maturin develop:
+alongside phono3py and build the extension in editable mode with

 % maturin develop --release